 Where: August First

 Located in a large renovated garage space in downtown Burlington, this locally owned bakery and café serves up the perfect cup of coffee any time of day.
-Their coffee is a custom blend made by local roasters Brio Coffeeworks.
-You will find real Vermont maple syrup in their lattes and steamers which can be made with cow, soy, or almond milk.
+Local roasters Brio Coffeeworks makes a custom blend for August First You will find real Vermont maple syrup in their lattes and steamers which can be made with cow, soy, or almond milk.
 Worth noting, August First is a laptop free space encouraging patrons to connect to each other rather than their devices.

 Where: Morse Farm Sugar Works

-When you hail from the 802, soft serve ice cream is known as a creemee.
+Soft serve ice cream is called a creemee in the 802 (Vermont’s area code).
 These sweet treats are found at snack shacks and creemee stands all over Vermont.
 Although creemee comes in vanilla, chocolate, black raspberry, and several other flavors, maple is by far the best.
 They are made with real Vermont maple syrup and have a higher fat content, thus making them creamier.
 The debate over where to get the best one has ensued for a long time among Vermonters.
 In the end it really does not matter where you get one, but you better not leave the state without trying it!

 Where: Stowe Recreation Path